telerik/winforms-docs/cloud-integration/azure/connect-to-data-in-the-cloud/cosmos-db.md

 ## Step 6: Load the data in the grid

-The following snippet show how you can get a list of object that can be used as data source for the grid:
+The following snippet shows how you can get a list of object that can be used as data source for the grid:

 ````C#
 private void radButtonLoad_Click(object sender, EventArgs e)